Mycotoxin Poisoning & Toxic Mold: Symptoms & Solutions

-An optimally functioning liver is critical for ALL aspects of health.
+An optimally functioning liver is critical for ALL aspects of health, especially for those experiencing mycotoxin poisoning.
 You probably already know your liver filters toxins out of your blood.
 However, it’s also responsible for breaking down these toxins, and it’s the main producer of glutathione, so keeping your liver in top condition is an important step in returning to optimal health after mold illness.

 Move the Mycotoxins Out

-To aid in clearing the mycotoxins from your body, I recommend my coconut charcoal, which encourages healthy detox pathways.
+In order to help reverse the symptoms of mycotoxin poisoning, I recommend my coconut charcoal, which encourages healthy detox pathways.
 Because activated charcoal has a negative electric charge, it can attract and remove positively charged compounds such as mycotoxins.
 Each grain of the ultrafine powder of my coconut charcoal is covered by millions of tiny pores that create a larger surface area to bind with and capture all manner of toxins.

 Speed the Process with Sweat

 Nothing helps cleanse your body and remove toxins like a good sweat.
-You may not feel like exercising while you are experiencing the symptoms of mold illness.
+You may not feel like exercising while you are experiencing the symptoms of mycotoxin poisoning.
 However, a sauna, particularly an infrared sauna, is a great option.
 When compared to traditional Swedish saunas, infrared saunas allow you to eliminate about seven times more toxins.

 Your skin is your body’s largest organ, so whether you choose a traditional sauna or an infrared, moving toxins out through the approximately 5 million pores in your body will help you feel better fast.